Tsherii/quickease_2.0-reports/README.md

 [**QUIZZES**](./quizzes/aug-4-25.md)
 - ✅ Most quiz features are already implemented and working smoothly.
 - ✅ Core Functionality (LQ004): Users can answer and review saved quizzes without issues.
-- ✋ ***UX Suggestion:*** Use shaded circles for single-answer questions and visual indicators for answered and unanswered items to improve clarity and user experience.
-- ⭕ **Unimplemented Features:**
+- ⭕ ***Unimplemented Features:***
     - LQ012: Quiz sharing via "more options" is not yet implemented.
     - LQ013: Editing quiz visibility/privacy is also pending.
+- ✋ ***UX Suggestion:***
+    - Use shaded circles for single-answer questions and visual indicators for answered and unanswered items to improve clarity and user experience.

 [**SUMMARY-NOTES**](./summary-notes/aug-03-25.md)
 - ✅ Creating, editing, viewing, saving, deleting, and toggling visibility of notes all function correctly and return successful (200/201) responses with fast load times.